FelipeParreira/hash/README.md

 # Product Listing & Discount Calculator

-* 2 Microservices that list products and calculate discount for a given combination product/user.
+2 microservices that list products and calculate discount for a given combination product/user.

 ***